Skip to content

 Accessing Your Case

 Court staff will provide access to Case Center to the individuals whose email address appear on the court documents accepted for filing.
-This means that invitations are provided to the counsel of record and self-represented parties (in civil, family, and Divisional Court cases).
+This means that invitations are provided to the counsel of record and self-represented persons (in civil, family, and Divisional Court cases).
 Court staff are not responsible for inviting any additional participant to Case Center outside of who was listed on the document accepted for filing.
 Please see below for information regarding inviting other participants into your case.

 Below are some tips regarding accessing cases in Case Center.